Exclusion of Black Americans from Juries in Certain Alabama Counties

 Dennis Hall, et al. v.
 Douglas Albert Valeska, et al., 11-cv-894 (M.D.
 Ala.
 2011),

-The lawsuit seeks to eradicate the long-standing pattern and practice of Alabama state prosecutors’ use of peremptory challenges to exclude otherwise qualified African Americans from serving on juries in serious felony cases (principally capital cases) in Houston and Henry Counties, Alabama, solely because of their race in violation of the U.S. Constitution, federal and anti-discrimination laws, including the federal Civil Rights Act of 1875, and state law.
-As the United States Supreme Court has recognized, “the opportunity for ordinary citizens to participate in the administration of justice has long been recognized as one of the principal justifications for retaining the jury system.”
+On October 19, 2011, Drinker Biddle & Reath in collaboration with the Equal Justice Initiative of Montgomery, Alabama (EJI), under the auspices of the Barbara McDowell Foundation filed suit seeking to eradicate the long-standing pattern and practice of Alabama state prosecutors’ use of peremptory challenges to exclude otherwise qualified African Americans from serving on juries in serious felony cases (principally capital cases) in Houston and Henry Counties, Alabama, solely because of their race in violation of the U.S. Constitution, federal and anti-discrimination laws, including the federal Civil Rights Act of 1875, and state law

 In a decision filed March 28, 2012, the United States District Court for the Middle District of Alabama granted Defendants’ motion to dismiss, holding that the Equal Protection clause afforded no injunctive relief to Plaintiff jurors and that 18 U.S.C.
 Section 243 provides no private right of action.
 Applying a broad construction of the principles articulated in O’Shea v.
 Littleton, 414 U.S. 488 (1974), Younger v.
 Harris, 401 U.S. 37 (1971), and Luckey v.
 Miller, 976 F.2d 673, 679 (11th Cir.
 1992), the district court reasoned that: (1) the relief requested by Plaintiffs would permit any member of a class subject to a peremptory strike to enforce an injunction which would necessarily interrupt a State criminal proceeding; (2) the enforcement of the injunction would require federal intervention and would be extremely intrusive on the state courts and the administration of state law; and (3) the collection of information concerning peremptory strikes and monitoring of State court proceedings would violate principles of comity.